SilentSoul8R/AI-Email-Assistant/README.md

 ```
    GROQ_API_KEY = "your_key_here"
 ```
 4. Hit deploy.
-Your key stays server side the whole time — it never touches the browser, never shows up in the UI, never leaks into your commits.
+Your key stays server side the whole time, it never touches the browser, never shows up in the UI, never leaks into your commits.
 ## Get a Groq API key

 Free, no credit card, takes about 30 seconds: [console.groq.com](https://console.groq.com)